JarettDeSanti/JD_ORM_Ecommerce/README.md

 ## Description

 This readme contains information on the Object-Relation Mapping (E-commerce) project.
-The back end for this app allows for adding a database name, MySQL usernme and password to an environment variable file in order to connect to a database using Sequelize.
+The back end for this app allows for adding a database name, MySQL username and password to an environment variable file in order to connect to a database using Sequelize.
 The user will enter schema and seed commands to create a database that is seeded with test data.
 The user will also start the server by typing "node server.js" in the command line.
 The user will then be able to view the data in Insomnia Core.

 ## Installation